-Another month has passed, so let’s take a look at all the industry news we came across in June.
-Aside from published articles, we also attended OneFM’s (former EuroFM) European Facility Management Conference in Dublin, Ireland.
+Another month has passed, so let's take a look at all the industry news we came across in June.
+Aside from published articles, we also attended OneFM's (former EuroFM) European Facility Management Conference in Dublin, Ireland.
 We always love to catch up with so many colleagues in the industry.
-What stood out to us were the many researches that were shared by the presenters on stage, as obviously OneFM is known for its strong academic- and research base.
-We also supported our former colleague Maaike ter Stal during her presentation, while she shared the results of her research on international FM competencies with the crowd.
-Read more about her findings here:
+What stood out to us were the many researches that were shared by the presenters on stage.
+As obviously, OneFM is known for its strong academic- and research base.
+We also supported our former colleague Maaike ter Stal during her presentation.
+She shared the results of her research on international FM competencies with the crowd.
+Read more about her findings here.

 Changes in the care sector

 Moving on with the interesting reads of this month: JLL shared their vision on the FM trends in the healthcare sector.
-The sector has been through major changes in the past couple of years, such as intense merger & acquisition activities, leaving the facility managers with a real estate portfolio challenge.
-In The Netherlands specifically, we also start to see changes in the way care is delivered: much more service oriented – some of the hospitals already deliver care that is very similar to hotels.
+The sector has been through major changes in the past couple of years.
+Including intense merger & acquisition activities, leaving the facility managers with a real estate portfolio challenge.
+In The Netherlands specifically, we also start to see changes in the way care is delivered.
+Much more service oriented – some of the hospitals already deliver care that is very similar to hotels.
 Room service for food, cozier rooms that would give you a home setting feeling.
 Obviously, the facility manager plays a key role in the delivery of similar hotel concepts.

 Employee engagement impacting the workplace